 The student, and the student’s parents (where practicable) will receive confirmation in writing of the approved flexible arrangement including the requirements of the school in relation to the course; and the requirements of the provider in relation to the course.
 At this time the parents and the student are made aware of the teacher and Education support staff in the school who will be monitoring the student’s progress and supplying support if the student is experiencing any difficulties.

-The principal reports to the School Governing Board on an annual basis in relation to flexible arrangements.
+The Principal reports to the School Governing Board on an annual basis in relation to flexible arrangements.
 This reporting will include:

 the number of students involved;